ianlewis/lexparse/README.md

 `lexparse` is a library for creating hand-written lexers and parsers.
-The API is based loosely off of Rob Pike's [Lexical Scanning in Go](https://www.youtube.com/watch?v=HxaD_trXwRE) where the lexer's state is itself a function. `lexparse` extends this concept to the parser and also implements state via an interface to allow data to be held for each state without the need for a closure.
+The API is based loosely off of Rob Pike's [Lexical Scanning in Go](https://www.youtube.com/watch?v=HxaD_trXwRE) where the lexer's state is itself a function. `lexparse` extends this concept to the parser and implements state via an interface to allow data to be held for each state without the need for a closure.

 ## Why write a hand-written parser?